lingtalfi/universe-naive-importer/README.md

 # utilities
-uni clean                               # removes the .git, .gitignore, .idea and .DS_Store files in your items directories, recursively uni update                              # update the uni command with the latest definitions (it does a simple git pull, so is assumes you cloned the uni command in the first place)
+uni clean                               # removes the .git, .gitignore, .idea and .DS_Store files in your items directories, recursively uni update                              # update the uni command with the latest definitions (it does a simple git pull, so is assumes you cloned the uni command in the first place) uni reimport-existing                              # update the uni command with the latest definitions (it does a simple git pull, so is assumes you cloned the uni command in the first place)